DevExpress-Examples/XAF_Security_E4908/ASP.NET/MVC.Core/CS/Readme.md

 - Set the [StaticFileOptions\.OnPrepareResponse](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.staticfileoptions.onprepareresponse?view=aspnetcore-3.0#Microsoft_AspNetCore_Builder_StaticFileOptions_OnPrepareResponse) property
 with the logic which сhecks if the ASP.NET Core Identity is authenticated.
 And, if not, it redirects a user to the authentication page.

-## Step 2: Implement SecurityProvider and Permissions
+## Step 2: Initialize Data Store and XAF's Security System.
+Authentication and Permission Configuration

 Create [MemberPermission](/Helpers/MemberPermission.cs), [ObjectPermission](/Helpers/ObjectPermission.cs) and [TypePermission](/Helpers/TypePermission.cs) classes.
 These classes are used as containers to transfer permissions to the client side.